PatrickMurray78/Stock-Management/README.md

  5. Delete Stock Item
  6. Generate Statistics
  7. Create Report
- 8. List Stock Items in order of Monetary Value<br/>
+ 8. List Stock Items in order of Monetary Value
--1.
-Exit

 - There is input validation on every input entered, the options in the menu work as follows

 ### Add Stock Item